Danish-Mahboob/CypherSyntax/README.md

 + Chapter 9:
 + Chapter 10:

->__Note:__ Each chapter from every module can have one or more articles depending on the complexity of the topics and concepts of a chapter and this curriculum.
+>__Note:__ Each chapter from every module can have one or more articles depending on the complexity of the topics and concepts of a chapter.
+This curriculum .
 Also if you have any questions, suggestions, or want to contribute then please open an issue or reach out at: cyphersyntax@yahoo.com

 # Connect